-24 Continental components of the AEC
+&lt;sup>24 Continental components of the AEC

 According to World Bank (2014), Central African Economic and Monetary Community (CEMAC), West African Economic and Monetary Union (WAEMU), and Southern African Customs Union (SACU) have gone furthest in regional financial integration in Africa while COMESA has recorded little progress regarding financial integration.
 However, most of these findings do not have any empirical evidence to support them as they are mostly theoretically based.
 Very few studies have empirically examined the level of regional financial integration in Africa's RECs.
-Sy (2006) assess the extent of financial integration in the West African Economic and Monetary Union (WAEMU), Kaijage and Nzioka (2012) investigate the extent of financial integration in East Africa, and Yabara (2012) examine capital market integration in East African Community.
-These three papers examine only a particular region of Africa and will therefore not give an accurate knowledge on Africa's economy as a whole.
+Sy (2006) assess the extent of financial integration in the West African Economic and Monetary Union (WAEMU), Kaijage and Nzioka (2012) investigate the extent of financial integration in East Africa, and Yabara (2012) examine capital market integration in East Africa nod will therefore not give an accurate knowledge on Africa's economy as a whole.

 Espinoza and Kwon (2009) reports the measurement of regional financial integration as a recent topic.
 The creation of financial integration indicator was fostered by European integration (Adam et al., 2002).
 They recorded studies such as Park and Bae (2002), Cowen et al., (2006) and Kim et al., (2008) that measured the extent of financial integration in developed countries.
-Given the unavailability of data and that financial markets are integrated when the law of one price holds, 25 inter-bank market integration is assessed using measures of interest rate convergence.
+Given the unavailability of data and that financial markets are integrated when the law of one price holds, inter-bank market integration is assessed using measures of interest rate convergence.
 Beta convergence and sigma convergence are the two measures used in this study.
-Beta convergence evaluates the speed 26 of convergence while sigma convergence measures the degree27 of integration (Adam et al., 2002).
+Beta convergence evaluates the speed of convergence while sigma convergence measures the degree of integration (Adam et al., 2002).